 4. But some kids with ADHD do have sleep issues.

 Of course, there are some kids with ADHD who do have sleep issues.
-For example, if a child doesn’t get to sleep until midnight and wakes up at 7am for school, it can affect her attention.
+For example, if a child doesn’t get to sleep until midnight and wakes up at 7 a.m. for school, it can affect the child’s attention.

-But when professionals like me diagnose a child with ADHD, we also look at how she’s sleeping.
-With a careful evaluation, it’s unlikely that a child will be misdiagnosed with ADHD when it’s really a sleep problem.
+But when professionals like me diagnose a child with ADHD, we also look at how the child is sleeping.
+With a careful evaluation, it’s unlikely that kids will be misdiagnosed with ADHD when it’s really a sleep problem.

 Studies also show that around 10 percent of kids taking ADHD stimulant medication go to sleep later.
 If bedtime is really late, and your child isn’t sleeping enough to feel rested the next day, talk to your prescriber immediately.